kghose/kghose.github.io/linux-tips/thinkpads.md

 ## Battery life

-Battery life with a three year old battery which is at 90% design capacity is phenomenal.
-For my typical task of writing things using a terminal based editor, I see about 3.5W which translates to about 10hrs of working time.
+Battery life with a three year old battery which is at 90% design capacity (50.45 Wh design, 45.95 Wh currently) is phenomenal.
+For my typical task of writing things using a terminal based editor, I see about 3.5W or 10% battery charge per hour of working, which translates to about 7-8hrs of working time since I usually charge the battery to 80%.

 I was a little worried by notes from people online saying that the Intel motherboards were terrible at power consumption and gave very poor battery life,